Syntor Ai (TOR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Syntor Ai Historical Price

-According to the latest data gathered on Syntor Ai live price page, the current price of Syntor Ai is 0.00896615USD.
-The circulating supply of Syntor Ai(TOR) is 76.63M TOR , giving it a market capitalization of $687.93K.
+According to the latest data gathered on Syntor Ai live price page, the current price of Syntor Ai is 0.00878374USD.
+The circulating supply of Syntor Ai(TOR) is 76.63M TOR , giving it a market capitalization of $673.64K.

 - 30 Days0.00%$ --$ 0.032543$ 0.004669